georgepearman/chicago/_posts/2018-05-24-day-two-in-chicago.md

 ![Standing with some statues]({% include smart-url url='/assets/img/may24/ramya/20180524_222036.jpg' %})

-Along our walk we saw a bar playing the last 5 minutes of the Warriors / Rockets game 5.
-The last minute the Warriors were behind 2-3 points so it was quite exciting to watch with a crowd.
+Along our walk we saw a bar playing the last 5 minutes of the Warriors / Rockets Game 5.
+In the last minute the Warriors were behind 2-3 points, so it was quite exciting to watch with a crowd.

 ---

 ![Inside Three Dots and a Dash]({% include smart-url url='/assets/img/may24/george/IMG_0517.jpg' %})

-We tried to order something called the "head hunter" which comes with fire on top of it.
+At Three Dots and a Dash, we tried to order something called the "head hunter" which comes with fire on top of it.
 However, the waitress persuaded us to buy a bigger, more expensive drink called the "bali bali," which comes with smoke and is more theatrical.
-Its a big drink meant to be shared.
+It's a big drink meant to be shared.

 ![Shared drink with dry ice]({% include smart-url url='/assets/img/may24/george/IMG_0519.jpg' %})

 Bach admitted that he was actually having a great time at the tiki bar.
-I think he is used to undercommitted tiki bars, whereas this tiki bar had really good production quality.
+I think he is used to under committed tiki bars, whereas this tiki bar had really good production quality.
 Also, Bach liked that he could take a "boomie" of the smoke drink.
-Apparently that's what Canadians call boomerangs.
+Apparently, that's what Canadians call boomerangs.
 Despite all that, Bach couldn't keep his eyes open.
 In fact, a waiter came over to ask if Bach was okay.

 ![Bach fell asleep]({% include smart-url url='/assets/img/may24/george/IMG_0523.jpg' %})

-Next we ordered individual drinks.
-I got the "three dots and a dash", the drink for which the bar is named.
+Next, we ordered individual drinks.
+I got the "three dots and a dash," the drink for which the bar is named.
 It comes with some fruit (which was the best part).